Case study - john hogg

 Differing expectations around how the business should operate, including areas such as quality, communication, governance, process, and reporting, as well as wider challenges of common goals and aspirations for the business, had the potential start causing strain and other problems at work.

-As specialists in complex workplace culture, Mergers & Acquisitions are something we know well, so:
+As specialists in complex workplace culture, Mergers & Acquisitions are something we know well:

 We initially held a workshop with the Senior Management Team (SMT) to uncover views on how well they thought the business performed against a range of attributes.
 This identified the extent of the differences and from this, the SMT were able to agree on the “case for change”.